Ledoux/teleport/docs/backend_templates.md

 ```

 ### Root level
-- package.json.
-A teleport template is a js package, this file describe the package.
+- *package.json*: A teleport template is a js package, this file describe the package.
-- .teleport.json.
-The teleport configuration file.
+- *.teleport.json*: The teleport configuration file.

 ### Into backend/servers
-- .dockerignore
+- *.dockerignore*: describe files that should be ignored during deployment process.
 NB: the name of the folder should match the `serversByName` first key into the `.teleport.json`

 ### Into express-webrouter
+- *Procfile*: define commands that will run on the deployed app.
+It's specific to Heroku platform (see https://devcenter.heroku.com/articles/procfile).
+- *_p_Dockerfile*: define the application image.
+It's specific to Docker.
+- *package.json*: define requirements for the deployed application.
+It's necessary for the Heroku app to have it at this level, moreover it's specific to our case (nodejs express), for a python app it should be a `requirements.txt` (see https://devcenter.heroku.com/articles/python-pip).

 #### app
 In this folder you should put all files related to the app.
 In our example we have an `index.js` to describe the express app and some html templates.